Table of Contents

-The thorax is made up of about seventy individual components in total, each of which performs specific functions in order to maintain the overall system.
-Considered from an osseous point of view, the thorax consists of the ventral sternum, the dorsal thoracic spine and the encasing pairs of ribs.
-Not all ribs have direct contact with the sternum, but are connected to the ventral side of the thorax through cartilage plates.
+The thorax is made up of about 70 individual components in total, each of which performs specific functions in order to maintain the overall system.
+Considered from an osseous point of view, the thorax consists of the ventral sternum, the dorsal thoracic spine, and the encasing pairs of ribs.
+Not all ribs have direct contact with the sternum but are connected to the ventral side of the thorax through cartilage plates.

-The lower rib pairs neither have contact with bone nor with cartilage and, hence, are called floating ribs.
-Therefore, we must distinguish between real pairs of ribs (with bone contact) and false pairs of ribs (with or without cartilage contact points).
-The ribs move in line with the breathing motion, due to their connection to the pleura plates and through activation of respiratory muscles.
+The lower rib pairs neither have contact with the bone nor with the cartilage and, therefore, are called floating ribs.
+This is why it is important to distinguish between real pairs of ribs (with bone contact) and false pairs of ribs (with or without cartilage contact points).
+The ribs move in line with the breathing motion, due to their connection to the pleura plates and through the activation of the respiratory muscles.

 Osseous structures and articular surfaces of the thoracic spine

 The thoracic spine forms the posterior side of the thorax and holds the osseous attachment points of the rib pairs.
-The superior and inferior foveae costales, which articulate with the caput costae of the ribs, are found on the cranial departure points of the vertebral arch.
+The superior and inferior fovea costalis, which articulate with the caput costae of the ribs, are found on the cranial departure points of the vertebral arch.

-On the chest vertebrae 10–12, there are no longer two, but only one fovea costalis.
+On the chest vertebrae 10–12, there is only one fovea costalis.
 The fovea costalis at the end of each transverse process connects ventrally with the tubercle costae of the ribs.
-With the exception of vertebral bodies 10–12, the joint surface is located in the middle of the Proc. transversus.
+With the exception of vertebral bodies 10–12, the joint surface is located in the middle of the processus transversus.
 At the thoracic vertebra 10, the articular surface shifts cranially, while it is entirely absent in the vertebral bodies 11 and 12.

 Osseous structures and articular surfaces of the ribs

-The ribs are bone braces, which ventrally merge into cartilage and either connect to the sternum and the ventral cartilage plate or, in the case of ribs 11 and 12, remain free.
-In medical terminology, the rib pairs 1–7 are called the Costae verae; the rib pairs 8–10, Costae spuriae and the rib pairs 11–12, Costae fluctuantes.
-The ribs themselves are divided into caput costae, collum costae and corpus costae.
+The ribs are bone braces that ventrally merge into cartilage and either connect to the sternum and the ventral cartilage plate or, in the case of ribs 11 and 12, remain free.
+In medical terminology, the rib pairs 1–7 are called the costae verae; the rib pairs 8–10, costae spuriae; and the rib pairs 11–12, costae fluctuantes.
+The ribs themselves are divided into caput costae, collum costae, and corpus costae.

-The articular surface capitis costae is the one found at Caput costae.
-It is bisected by the Crista capitis.
+The articular surface capitis costae is the one found at the caput costae.
+It is bisected by the crista capitis.
 The cranial articular surface is connected to the fovea costalis inferior of the vertebra immediately above, while the caudal articular surface touches the fovea costal superior of the vertebra immediately below.
-The Caput costae of the 11th and 12th rib has only one joint surface and forms a rib vertebral joint dexter et sinister, together with the fovea costalis of the identical segment level.
+The caput costae of the 11th and 12th rib has only one joint surface and forms a rib vertebral joint, dexter and sinister, together with the fovea costalis of the identical segment level.

-The Collum follows the Caput costae and ends with the costae tubercle, which contains the articular surface tuberculi costae.
-This connects with the costal fovea transversalis of Proc. transversus of the thoracic vertebra.
-In addition, the eight lower ribs contain the Crista colli costae, which serves as an insertion site for the ligament superior costotransversarium.
+The collum follows the caput costae and ends with the costae tubercle, which contains the articular surface tuberculi costae.
+This connects with the costal fovea transversalis of the processus transversus of the thoracic vertebra.
+In addition, the eight lower ribs contain the crista colli costae, which serves as an insertion site for the ligament superior costo- transversarium.

 Originating from tubercle costae and running to the ventral cartilage is the corpus costae, which forms the angulus costae.
 The intercostal nerves and intercostal vessels extend through the sulcus costae, which is located on the inside of the dorsal section.

-The costal cartilage is the rib cartilagethat increases in length from cranial to caudal and extends to the sternum in the cranial section.
-The 7th rib has the most prominent cartilage portionleading to the sternum.
+The costal cartilage is the rib cartilage that increases in length from cranial to caudal and extends to the sternum in the cranial section.
+The seventh rib has the most prominent cartilage portion leading to the sternum.

 Osseous structures and articular surfaces of the sternum

 The breastbone (sternum) forms the ventral boundary of the thorax and the chest wall.
 Cranially, it is wide and becomes narrower caudally, making it visually reminiscent of a sword or a spear point.
-From cranial to caudal, a distinction is made between the sections manubrium sterni, body of sternum and xiphoid process.
+From cranial to caudal, a distinction is made between the manubrium sterni, body of the sternum, and the xiphoid process.

 On the top rim of the manubrium is the jugular notch.
-It extends laterally in the incisurae clavicularis, which articulate with the clavicles as sternoclavicular joint (SCG).
-Following the bone caudo-laterally, next in line are the costal incisurae prima et secunda, which correspondingly connect with the 1st and 2nd rib.
-The cartilage-covered transition from the manubrium to the body of the sternum is called synchrondrosis manubriosternalis.
+It extends laterally in the incisura clavicularis, which articulates with the clavicles as the sternoclavicular joint (SCG).
+Following the bone caudo-laterally, next in line are the costal incisurae prima et secunda, which correspondingly connect with the first and the second ribs.
+The cartilage-covered transition from the manubrium to the body of the sternum is called the synchondrosis manubriosternal.
 Here, the bone bulges forward and forms the angulus sterni.

 Body of the sternum

-The body of the sternum holds the insertion areas for the 3rd–7th rib pairs laterally, the incisurae costalis III–VII.
-At the end of costal cartilage VII, the Synchondrosis xiphosternalis connects the body of the sternum with the xiphoid processus.
+The body of the sternum holds the insertion areas for the third–seventh rib pairs laterally, the incisurae costalis 3–7.
+At the end of the costal cartilage 7, the synchondrosis xiphosternalis connects the body of the sternum with the xiphoid processus.

-The “sword tip” of the sternum is a narrow, thin bone ridge that forms the Angulus infrasternalis, also referred to as the epigastric angle, with the cartilages VII–X.
+The ‘sword tip’ of the sternum is a narrow, thin bone ridge that forms the angulus infrasternalis, also called the epigastric angle, with cartilages 7–10.

 The Thorax: Articulations

 The vertebral arch joints are real joints; each of them contains cartilage-covered joint surfaces and a joint capsule.
-They absorb compression forces and transmit them, so that movements can be performed selectively and without injuries.
-The articular surface superiores articulates with the articular surface inferior of the vertebra immediately above.
+They absorb compression forces and transmit them so that movements can be performed selectively and without injuries.
+The articular surface superior articulates with the articular surface inferior of the vertebra immediately above.
 The vertebral arch joints are further described in the anatomy of the spine.

-The fovea costalis processus transversus contacts the convex articular surface tuberculi costae of the ribs at the Proc. transversi of the vertebral bodies.
-The articular surfaces of the ribs 1–7 are located ventrally of the 8th rib, slightly cranial to the transverse process, while the free ribs have no contact to the Proc. transversus.
+The fovea costalis processus transversus contacts the convex articular surface tuberculi costae of the ribs at the processus transversi of the vertebral bodies.
+The articular surfaces of the ribs 1–7 are located ventrally of the eighth rib, slightly cranial to the transverse processus, while the free ribs have no contact with the processus transversus.
 The joint capsule is thin and contains small synovial plicae.

-The foveae costal inferior et superior of the vertebra articulates with the articular surface costae of the caput costae.
-The joint capsule of the “rib head joint” is very thin and is merged with the Lig.
-Capitis costae radiatum.
+The foveae costal inferior and superior of the vertebra articulates with the articular surface costae of the caput costae.
+The joint capsule of the ‘rib head joint’ is very thin and is merged with the ligamentum capitis costae radiatum.

-The Arts. sternocostales describe the joint connections between sternum and ribs.
+The articulatio (art.) sternocostalis describe the joint connections between the sternum and ribs.
 The articulating joint surfaces differ depending on the level.
-The Arts. interchondrales form a special feature where they connect the ribs 8 – 10 with each other and contain a capsule formed by the perichondrium.
+The articulationes interchondrales form a special feature where they connect the ribs 8–10 with each other and contain a capsule formed by the perichondrium.

-- Art. sternocostalis I: The first rib joins the costal notch prima of the sternum.
+- Art. sternocostalis 1: The first rib joins the costal notch prima of the sternum.

-- Art. sternocostalis II: The second rib joins the costal notch secunda of the sternum.
+- Art. sternocostalis 2: The second rib joins the costal notch secunda of the sternum.

-- Art. sternicostalis III-VII: The ribs 3 – 7 connect to the incisurae costalis III – VII of the sternum.
+- Art. sternocostalis 3–7: The ribs 3–7 connect to the incisurae costalis 3–7 of the sternum.

 The Thorax: Ligaments

-The ligaments of the thorax have to be divided into the ligaments of the thoracic spine, the costovertebral ligaments and costosternal ligaments.
-The ligaments of the thoracic spine are ligaments longitudinal anterior and posterior, ligaments flava, Ligaments supraspinale et infraspinale and Lig. transversum.
+The ligaments of the thorax have to be divided into the ligaments of the thoracic spine, the costovertebral ligaments, and the costosternal ligaments.
+The ligaments of the thoracic spine are ligaments longitudinal anterior and posterior, ligaments flava, ligaments supraspinale and infraspinale, and ligamentum transversum.
 These are described in detail in the chapter on spine anatomy.

 These ligament structures extend from the ribs to the spine.

-This ligament originates from the tip of the transverse process and inserts into the rib of the same segment level, where it is merged with the joint capsule.
+This ligament originates from the tip of the transverse process and inserts into the rib of the same segment level, where it merges with the joint capsule.

-Originating from the dorsal surface of the Collum costea, the ligament costotransversarium inserts into the transverse process of the vertebra of the identical segment level.
+Originating from the dorsal surface of the collum costae, the ligament costotransversarium inserts into the transverse process of the vertebra of the identical segment level.
 This ligament is located just between the ribs 1–10 and not in the free pairs of ribs.

-This ligament connects Caput costae with Corpus and Discus vertebrae and is divided into three distinct fiber tracts with different courses of direction.
-The cranial fibers connect with the next higher segment, the caudal fibers connect with the next lower segment, and the horizontal fibers—with the segment of the same level.
-This ligament is not present at the 1st rib nor at the ribs 10–12.
+This ligament connects the caput costae with the corpus and discus vertebrae and is divided into three distinct fiber tracts with different courses of direction.
+The cranial fibers connect with the next higher segment, the caudal fibers connect with the next lower segment, and the horizontal fibers with the segment of the same level.
+This ligament is not present at the first rib nor at ribs 10–12.

-As the name suggests, these ligaments extend intra-articularly and connect the Crista capitis costae to the annulus fibrosis of the 2nd–9th ribs.
+As the name suggests, these ligaments extend intra-articularly and connect the crista capitis costae to the annulus fibrosis of the second to ninth ribs.